Counselling For Procrastination, Deciding, Acting & Completing Things

 Making Decisions, Making Choices - Strengthening Our Capacity To Choose, Widening Our Choices Some of us may be able to effectively help others make decisions, because we are more objective, not so emotionally involved.
 Stepping back emotionally, mentally from our own situation, so we are able to reflect, observe, gain perspective, consider the possibility of many ways, embrace alternative ways of seeing, doing things, expanding choices, learning what works for ourself may help us.
 Choosing to have trust and faith in ourselves may support our ability to choose.
 Sometimes in making decisions or making choices we may have limited our options.
 At times it is clear to us that we have a choice of only two options, yet this may not be the only way of seeing things.
 Choosing a different response to our dilemma of our choices may assist so we no longer make the same choices for change to happen.
 If we are unhappy about the decisions we have made not working out, changing our decision may be an option, and if this option is unavailable, then we may want to consider how we can make this opportunity work for us.
 Where we put our attention and how we choose to think can be influential.
 We can think & act in concrete ways, sometimes at a cost of our imagination, creativity.
 And when we think creatively, a range of other choices & possibilities can open up.
 Also, freeing ourself from limiting beliefs, opening up to different perceptions can free our attitude.
 What was previously unconscious, can become conscious.
 Fresh insights can open us up in order to act.
 Sometimes our choices can be reactive, and on reflection we could have made different choices.
 Sometimes we may be in touch with, or follow, our intuition, gut feelings.
 Being in touch with our intention, our power, our values & life direction can inform the quality of our choices.
 Acknowledging what really matters to us, and listening to that voice inside (the one free of fear), can also support us in focusing upon the choices we make, as may listening to the heart, what inspires us and our own inner wisdom.
 Sometimes when we are clear what choices are important to us (maybe a choice to risk, choice to love, choice to trust, choice to act) the other choices we need to make can seem easier or less of a burden.
 Ironically, choosing not to do something - letting go of any indifference, may free up our choice to do something else in other areas and the procrastination therapy or counselling can consider this further alongside exploring what strengthens our capacity to choose.
 Choosing how we experience & respond to life, so our destiny and opportunities are not just left to chance lining up our energy with our decision, may support us.
 (See also Our Free Will, Free Spirit)

 How To Overcome Procrastination - Supporting Our Choices Breaking out of our cycle of thinking, feeling, doing, the same things begins with making different choices.
 Choice (and freeing our will to choose) can be seen as expressing our intentionality, freedom, free will & individuality.
-Challenging any redundant, unhelpful, false beliefs, exploring our convergent and divergent thinking, embracing what matters to us, choosing elevated thoughts (see also Good Feelings, Elevated Moods, Elevated Emotions), being in touch with our integrity, courage and the effects & consequences on us, others, weighing up the options, benefits and costs, may help support our commitment to the choices we make.
+Challenging any redundant, unhelpful, false beliefs, exploring our convergent and divergent thinking, embracing what matters to us, choosing elevated thoughts (see also Good Feelings, Elevated Moods, Elevated Emotions, Elevated States), being in touch with our integrity, courage and the effects & consequences on us, others, weighing up the options, benefits and costs, may help support our commitment to the choices we make.
 (See also Counselling Approach - Making Choices)

 How To Stop Procrastination - Thinking Through Our Decisions, Freeing Up Our Choice Our choices and actions may have limitations yet our choices of thought less so.
+Carefully choosing our seed thoughts, setting intentions can shift actions.
 When making decisions, we may also want to listen to our instinct, intuition, gut feelings - does it feel right and verify our feelings with logic, consider our perceptions and attitude (and the role of any rationalisations we use to support our beliefs, e.g. searching for things that support our beliefs).
 Noticing any unhelpful loyalties, oaths, sacred cows obligations, we may want to free up our choices, decisions by being in touch with our free will, free spirit and making a bridge between our unconscious and conscious selves.
 Making thoughtful decisions - seeking our truth (see also As we relinquish), checking the weighting we put onto things may be important for us, to think clearly, weigh up the options, alternatives, so we can make the best decisions in that moment.
 Yet it may also be important to make swift decisions by not thinking too much, putting a time limits on our decision making process, acting upon our decisions.
 Yet deciding how to decide and decision making can be complicated, so setting a time limit on our decision making process and clarifying if we need to make a swift decision or think things through can help as may determining whether we take a short or long term view, alongside considering whether we involve others or make our own decision.(See also Counselling Approach - Making Choices)

 Making Conscious Choices We may also want to live from our heart, making our choices consciously, with full awareness - ones that nourish, or bring fulfilness, happiness to us and others, when our actions are aligned with what is called karmic law of cause and effect and be accountable for our choices.
 And when in touch with our intention, this helps us focus on making choices.